oras-project/oras/docs/annotations.md

 ## Make Annotations

-Making annotations are supported by both the command line tool and the GO package.
-However, reading the annotations from the remote is limited and only possible with the GO package.
+Making annotations are supported by both the command line tool and the Go package.
+However, reading the annotations from the remote is limited and only possible with the Go package.

 ### Command Line Tool